If you build it, [they] will come.

 One option is to contact bloggers that have audiences that intersect with your own.
 Offer to write a guest blog post and provide an accompanying pitch that’s a natural fit for their site.
 In return, you can usually slip in a couple of your own links.

-Sometimes the best strategy is to work in reverse.
+Sometimes the best link building strategy is to work in reverse.
 Instead of trying to get others to directly feature your brand, you can feature them on your site or blog.
-This could look like writing an endorsement post of their products and services, or mentioning the company’s founder in a positive light.
+This could look like writing an endorsement post of their products and services or mentioning the company’s founder in a positive light.

 Visibility is obviously important in the realm of digital marketing.
 If you want to consistently earn backlinks from reputable bloggers and brands, it’s important that you make yourself known.
 One way to do this is by regularly interacting with them online.
 This can happen in the comment section of a blog post, as well as on social media platforms like Facebook, Instagram, and Twitter.